-- Partners and RLOs could create a learning exchange program to educate the other on aspects of their industries. - Partner organizations could create a mentorship program for peer-to-peer learning and share best practices with RLOs. - RLOs need to be viewed as equals, not solely as beneficiaries or as competitors for programming. - RLOs should have the ability to apply for direct funding in means of the requirements/grants/application processes and related to enable sustainable programming.
+aspects of their industries.

+Partner organizations could create a mentorship program for peer-to-peer learning and share best practices with exchange program to educate the other on

+Partners and RLOs could create a learning

+- RLOs need to be viewed as equals, not solely as beneficiaries or as competitors for programming. - RLOs should have the ability to apply for direct funding in means of the requirements/grants/application processes and related to enable sustainable programming.